 - Zia A, Johnson MP & Ruban AV (2011) Acclimation- and mutation-induced enhancement of PsbS levels affects the kinetics of non-photochemical quenching in Arabidopsis thaliana.
 Planta, 233(6), 1253-1264.

 - Johnson MP & Ruban AV (2011) Restoration of rapidly reversible photoprotective energy dissipation in the absence of PsbS protein by enhanced ΔpH.
 Journal of Biological Chemistry, 286(22), 19973-19981.

-- Goral TK, Johnson MP, Brain APR, Kirchhoff H, Ruban AV & Mullineaux CW (2010) Visualising the mobility and distribution of chlorophyll-proteins in higher plant thylakoid membranes: effects of photoinhibition and protein phosphorylation.
+- Goral TK, Johnson MP, Brain AP, Kirchhoff H, Ruban AV & Mullineaux CW (2010) Visualising the mobility and distribution of chlorophyll-proteins in higher plant thylakoid membranes: effects of photoinhibition and protein phosphorylation.
 The Plant Journal.